-I strongly advice to use OpenSSL.
+I strongly advise to use OpenSSL.
 Because it’s easy and really good to manage this certificate life cycle.
-For example; If you need to create a SHA-2 CSR you just need to download OpenSSL binaries and then run this command sets.
+For example; If you need to create a SHA-2 CSR you just need to download OpenSSL binaries and then run these command sets.

 #openssl req -out Casesup.csr -new -newkey rsa:2048 -nodes -keyout Casesup.key -sha256

-I will beriefly describe how to generate SHA-2 csr on Windows server with MMC.
-It’s really hard to add screenshot but let’s keep it clear.
+I will briefly describe how to generate SHA-2 csr on the Windows server with MMC.
+It’s really hard to add a screenshot but let’s keep it clear.

 Type MMC to the run and click OK.

-Right click on blank page then All Tasks>Advanced Operations > Create Custom Request
+Right-click on the blank page then All Tasks>Advanced Operations > Create Custom Request

-Step 8: If you need to define certificate’s extensions then check these boxes.
+If you need to define certificate’s extensions then check these boxes

 I’ll pass these steps because I don’t need to define any extensions.

-Last and most important step will be define private key options on this page.
+The last and most important step will be defined as private key options on this page.
 You need to define key size 2048 and hash algorithm to SHA-2.